 We help asylum-seekers and refugees survive and recover from forced displacement in Lille, France.

-We facilitate supportive relationships between refugees, local church members and community groups.
+We encourage supportive relationships between refugees, local church members and community groups.
+We connect with like-minded groups in the region and we raise awareness.
 We offer activities to build resilience and strengthen faith.
-We encourage refugees to reflect on their experiences, life goals and decisions as they prepare for the next stage of their journey.
-In cooperation with church communities, we offer a safe place for holistic awareness, inner healing and peace.
+We reflect together with refugees on their experiences, life goals and decisions as they prepare for the next stage of their journey.
+In cooperation with church communities, we provide a safe place for holistic awareness, inner healing and peace.

 Listen to how a week long youth camp impacted the life of Chris, a refugee from Congo.